Get

 woman holding lykoi cat

 Lykoi cats, also called “wolf cats” or “werewolf cats,” are loving companions who love to cuddle in your lap.
-This unique-looking breed is affectionate, sociable, and only weighs between 6–12 pounds.
-Their sparse coats may look coarse and rough, but despite this appearance, the coat is short and fine.
+The unique-looking breed is affectionate, sociable, and only weighs 6–12 pounds.
+Their sparse coats look coarse and rough, but despite the appearance, the coat is short and fine.
 Speaking of the coat, are Lykoi cats hypoallergenic?
 Unfortunately, Lykoi cats are not considered hypoallergenic due to their longer topcoat that sheds frequently.

-In this post, we’ll explore this fascinating cat breed and other breeds that may be a more suitable option for the allergy sufferer.
+In this post, we’ll explore the fascinating Lykoi and other breeds that may be more suitable for allergy sufferers.

 Are Lykoi Cats Hypoallergenic?